 Palace of Versailles rooms

 There are 15 rooms (galleries) in the Palace of Versailles that are opened for the public.
-Some of the galleries are closed due to major works, and some are only open for guided tours.
+Due to the current situation, you have to wear a mask and have timed tickets.
 You can check what is accessible at any time on Palace of Versailles official site (click the link)